6lack discography

-American R&B singer 6lack has released two studio albums, one extended play, and 29 singles.
+American R&B singer 6lack has released three studio albums, one extended play, and 29 singles.
 His released his debut studio album, Free 6lack in November 2016, which featured the single "Prblms".
 In September 2018, 6lack released his second album, East Atlanta Love Letter, which debuted at number three on the Billboard 200 chart.
-His third album, Since I Have a Lover, is set to release on March 24, 2023.
+His third album, Since I Have a Lover, was released on March 24, 2023.